Actindo-AG/Documentation/BigCommerce/UserInterface/01a_Connections.md

     Click this button to enable the selected connection(s).
 This button is only displayed if the checkbox of at least one inactive connection is selected.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
-    Click this button to edit the selected Bigcommerce connection.
+    Click this button to edit the selected *BigCommerce* connection.
 This button is only displayed if a single checkbox in the list of connections is selected.
 Alternatively, you can click directly a row in the list to edit a connection.
 The *Edit connection* view is displayed, see [Edit BigCommerce connection](#edit-bigcommerce-connection).

 The list displays all available connections.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.